fsefu/intelligent_chatbot_with_scraping/README.md

    - Navigate to the 'backendFlask' directory and install the required Python packages using `pip install -r requirements.txt`.
    - Run the Flask server using python app.py.

+### Importing safedb.sql into Your Database

+To set up the database for the SafeDB project, follow these steps:

+a. **Access Your Database:**

+   Open your preferred database management tool (e.g., MySQL Workbench).

+b. **Import the SQL File:**

+   a.
+In MySQL Workbench, go to the "Server" menu and select "Data Import."
+   b.
+Choose the "Import from Self-Contained File" option.
+   c.
+Select the downloaded `safedb.sql` file and follow the import prompts.

+c. **Verify Import:**

+   Check your database to ensure that the `safedb` database and its tables have been created successfully.

+That's it!
+You've successfully imported the `safedb.sql` file into your database.

 3. Set up the node back-end server:
    - Navigate to the 'backendNode' directory and install the required Node packages using `npm install`.
    - Run the Node server using `nodemon index.js`.